Searching for a job or internship can be challenging. However, there are ways you can make yourself stand out and search successfully.

 As you prepare to search, it is important to have a polished resume and cover letter ready to go.
 It is also important to have a solid idea of who you are and what you are looking for professionally.
 Employers will expect you to have a solid sense of your:

 - Strengths and weaknesses

 - Goals and career aspirations

-So take the time to connect with the people who know you best, reflect on your experiences, and consider completing career assessments and meeting with Career Services staff.
+So take the time to connect with the people who know you best, reflect on your experiences, and consider completing career assessments and meeting with Career Action Center staff.

 You have an amazing job search resource available to you online called Handshake.
 Handshake is a powerful tool that helps current students and WSU alumni search for career and internship opportunities with employers who have an interest in hiring Cougs.
 The best part about Handshake is that you do not need to create an extra account to use it; as a WSU student or alum, you can simply log into Handshake using your network ID and password.

 Need help getting started on Handshake?

 - Check out the two minute training videos to help you get started.

 - Learn how to request an internship/experience via Handshake.

 Beyond utilizing Handshake, there are a number of Job and Internship boards available on the internet.
 While each of them has strengths and weaknesses, there are some job boards that have consistently been helpful to students and alumni.
 To get a better sense of job boards you might want to consider using in your search, check out our Job and Internship Search Resources guide.